bernardoaugusto/bernardo-crud-typeorm/docs/commands.md

-# Command Reference for node-crud-typeorm
+# Command Reference for crud-typeorm

 TODO: Add your command reference here